-Admiring Santa Maria della Salute from the Grand Canal
+Admiring the Basilica of Santa Maria della Salute from the Grand Canal

 Unsurprisingly, Captain Ulysses – who is a seasoned sailor – insists that the best view on Santa Maria della Salute is onboard a boat, sailing down the Grand Canal.

-If you’re interested in navigating the peaceful waters of Venice’s main channel, three options:
+If you’re interested in navigating the peaceful waters of Venice’s main channel, you can choose between three options:

 - Taking the vaporetto (the cheapest option)

-- Going on a guided tour on the Grand Canal (intermediate option)
+- Going on a guided tour on Grand Canal (midscale option)

-- Going on a gondola ride on the Venetian channels (the most expensive option… but also the most romantic! 🌹)
+- A gondola ride on the Venetian canals (the most expensive option … but the most romantic as well!)

 Getting to the Basilica of Santa Maria della Salute

 The nearest vaporetto station is Salute (line 1).
-If you plan on using public transports (vaporetto and/or bus) several times during your stay in Venice, Captain Ulysses recommends that you opt for a transport pass.
+If you plan to use public transport (vaporetto and/or bus) several times during your stay in Venice, Captain Ulysses recommends opting for a transport pass.